multiscale/ymmsl-python/README.rst

 * 3.5
 * 3.6

-Add or remove Python versions based on project requirements. `The guide <https://guide.esciencecenter.nl/best_practices/language_guides/python.html>`_ contains more information about Python versions and writing Python 2 and 3 compatible code.
+Add or remove Python versions based on project requirements.
+The guide contains more information about Python versions and writing Python 2 and 3 compatible code.

 Package management and dependencies
 -----------------------------------

 You can use either `pip` or `conda` for installing dependencies and package management.
 This repository does not force you to use one or the other, as project requirements differ.
-For advice on what to use, please check `the relevant section of the guide <https://guide.esciencecenter.nl/best_practices/language_guides/python.html#dependencies-and-package-management>`_.
+For advice on what to use, please check the relevant section of the guide.

 * Dependencies should be added to `setup.py` in the `install_requires` list.